NCAR/python-tutorial/_sources/tutorials/beginner.rst.txt

     loop.
-For every line of the datafile, split that line - and then for every desired variable in the columns :python:`dict` (date, time, tempout): grab the datum from the current split line with the specified index (0, 1, 2), use the :python:`dict.get()` method to find the desired datatype if specired (avoiding :python:`key-not-found` errors and defaulting to :python:`str` if unspecified), convert the datum to the desired datatype, and :python:`append` the datum to the :python:`list` associated with each column key within the data
+For every line of the datafile, split that line - and then for every desired variable in the columns :python:`dict` (date, time, tempout): grab the datum from the current split line with the specified index (0, 1, 2), use the :python:`dict.get()` method to find the desired datatype if specified (avoiding :python:`key-not-found` errors and defaulting to :python:`str` if unspecified), convert the datum to the desired datatype, and :python:`append` the datum to the :python:`list` associated with each column key within the data